 The Ministry of Defence investigation gave only one statement on the case, two weeks later, in which they said that the material had not been identified and that no RAF or private aircraft had been lost in the area.
 The MOD also clarified that no craft had been detected in the area on any radar.

-By a twist of luck, a dedicated UFO researcher based in North Wales, Gary Rowe, read the article in the Express.
+By a twist of luck, a dedicated UFO researcher based on North Wales, Gary Rowe, read the article in the Express.
 He immediately got a team of investigators organised and headed down to Llanilar.
-With the permission of the farmer, Mr Evans, the ufologists scoured the fields for any signs of the strange material.
+With the permission of the farmer, Mr Evans, the ufologists scoured his fields for any signs of the strange material.
 It appeared the MOD had done an excellent job of recovering the debris, not a scrap could be found.

-Rowe has given instructions that should anything happen to him or his recovered debris all of these people should contact the media and use their pieces as evidence of what had happened.
+Rowe has given instructions that should anything happen to him or his recovered debris these people should contact the media and use their pieces as evidence of what had happened.
 That was the last he saw of the men in suits, though he claims his post was intercepted and opened for many weeks afterwards.

 The UFO incident at Llanilar is potentially the most important event of its kind, it has all the elements of the Roswell case but with one important difference – we still have the physical debris available for study!